Table of Contents

 - Invoice amount: $10,000

-- Fees: Flat fee of 2% for the duration of the arrangement
+- Fees: Discount rate of 2%, or $2,000 for the duration of the arrangement

 - Other fees: $100 due diligence fee

 - Type of arrangement: Full recourse after 90 days

 In this scenario, the client would only pay a one-time fee of $2,100 (lockbox plus the discount) but would have the invoice charged back to him or her if the counterpart does not pay within 3 months.